| We like arguing things which nobody

 price.
 This form of taking over the world makes the Germans feel

 good without involving any bloodshed, which is quite a good thing.
+Each country can also now decide how they

 want to contribute to Europe and settle down to working at that.